A process for selecting training methods

 - trainees can receive the training at their own pace

-- trainees can easily backtrack and review any part of the
+- trainees can easily backtrack and review any part of the training

 - the training is delivered consistently on every occasion